planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Twists:** *Delay, leave telltale clues, end up in different area, drop gear, etc.*

 -   **Hiding** is a matter of finding Cover rather than a checked Action.
 If their seekers move into a position where the Cover would fail, the hider can try a Sneak Check to slip away.
 The better the hiding spot, the less likely they will need to slip away from it.
--   **Surprise** attack is an automatic hit after Sneaking.
-The backstabber can skip the target and pass Initiative to anyone they choose afterward.
-Edge counts as double for that damage.
+-   **Surprise** attack is an automatic hit after Sneaking, with any Sneak Edge counting double for damage.
+The backstabber can also skip the target and pass Initiative to anyone they choose afterward.
 -   **Steal/Plant** small objects, with Edge adding extras.
 Good for framing a suspect, snitching a set of keys, leaving trackers, live grenades, etc. Often done instead of an Attack or Defense, leaving the foe unaware of their loss or gain.

 {: .note }